thijsjanzen/onco_viral_sim/README.md

 # onco_viral_sim

-Simulate the spread of a virus
+Simulate the use of a virus to combat tumor growth

 Branch|[![Travis CI logo](ci_setup/pics/TravisCI.png)](https://travis-ci.org)